EvinceMoi/theme-coffeeandcode/README.md

 This theme will overwrite all of your Fish color and git settings.
 If you'd like to customize them, you will have to make changes to the `fish_prompt.fish` file in this theme.
 All of the settings are listed at the top of the file.

+### customized

+* add current time at the end of first line
+* add last status at the beginning of second line